JackRowntree/CFTask/README.md

 A simple ETL pipeline that takes csvs, transforms, pushes to db, and exposes with rest API.

 ## Description
-A network of 3 docker containers - one running postgres, one that runs the ETL code, and one that runs the Flask API.
-The ETL container waits until the psql server is ready to accept connections, and the API containter waits until the ETL container has finished running
+* A network of 3 docker containers - one running postgres, one that runs the ETL code, and one that runs the Flask API.
+* The ETL container waits until the psql server is ready to accept connections, and the API containter waits until the ETL container has finished running. * The ETL and API containers have mounted volumes for development

 ### ETL
 The ETL container simply takes the csv files, does some simple joins/aggregation, and loads to the postgres db.